-Although it’s true you don’t need a POS system to accept credit cards, it certainly makes the process easier.
+Although it’s true you don’t need a POS system for small business to accept credit cards.
+It does however make the process easier.
 The debut of credit card readers like Square, PayPal, and Clover have put credit card processing into the hands of the people.
 You can just plug a reader into your smartphone and be off to the races accepting any payment form your customers have on hand.

-When you’re getting started with a POS system, you will need to train your employees how to use it.
+When you’re getting started with a POS system for small business, you will need to train your employees how to use it.
 The difficulty of this task will depend largely on which system you pick.
-Luckily, many point of sale systems these days are designed to be fairly intuitive to use, and most of them offer training resources.
+Luckily, many point-of-sale systems these days are designed to be fairly intuitive to use, and most of them offer training resources.

 Be sure you train your employees on how to run a basic sale, including how to find specific items.
 You need to walk them through how to add items if something isn’t there, as well as how to change quantities and remove certain items.
-They need to know how to cancel a sale, how to issue a refund, how receipts are handled, and how to add specific discounts.
+They need to know how to cancel a sale and how to issue a refund.
+They will also need to know how receipts are handled and how to add specific discounts.